Welcome to All Worlds Wayfarer

 We accept stories within two word count categories.

 - Short Fiction: 1,000 to 5,000 words

-Please provide any content warnings that readers may wish to be aware of before reading (if your story is accepted, we reserve the right to add or remove content warnings as we feel appropriate).
+Please provide any content warnings that readers may wish to be aware of before reading (if your story is accepted for publication, we reserve the right to add or remove content warnings as we feel appropriate).